chipsalliance/caliptra-sw/fmc/README.md

 This field provides the size of the *To Be Signed* portion of the Runtime Alias certificate.

+### rt_hash_chain_max_svn

+This field informs firmware of the maximum RT SVN, which value was used to determine the length of RT FW's hash chain.

+### rt_hash_chain_kv_hdl

+This field provides the Handle into the Key Vault where RT's hash chain is stored.

 ### reserved

 This area is reserved for definition of additional fields that may be added during Minor version updates of the FHT.